An abstract framework for interior-boundary conditions: Abstract Framework

 Since $A$ is relatively $L$-bounded, the term on the right hand side satisfies

 and the first claim follows.
 The identity for the difference follows from the definition of $T_\lambda$, $T_\mu$ and the boundedness from the fact that $A$ is $L$-bounded. \end{enumerate} \end{proof}

 We now give a construction procedure that leads to operators $L_m$, $B$, $A_m$ etc. with the properties of \autoref{sett:abstract setting}.
-This construction can be applied in many concrete cases, and we give a simple example below.
+This construction can be applied in many concrete cases.
+A non-trivial example is given below.
 The logic here is somewhat different than in the definitions, in that we start with the operators $L, A, I$ and $T_\lambda$ (for one, arbitrarily fixed $\lambda \in \rho(L)$).
-From these, we construct $L_m$, $B$ and $A_m$ as follows.
+From these, $L_m$, $B$ and $A_m$ are constructed as follows.

 \begin{constr} We are given two Hilbert spaces $\H$, $\dH$ and a bounded operator $I \colon \dH\to \H$.
-Further, we have a self-adjoint operator $L \colon D(L) \subset \H \to \H$, a relatively $L$-bounded operator $A \colon D(A) \to \H$ and a closed operator $T \colon D(T) \subset \dH\to \dH$.
+Further, we have a self-adjoint operator $L \colon D(L) \subset \H \to \H$, a relatively $L$-bounded operator $A \colon D(A) \to \partial\H$ and a closed operator $T \colon D(T) \subset \dH\to \dH$.
 To construct the operators $L_m$, $B$ and $A_m$ we proceed by the following steps: \begin{step} Consider the ``minimal'' operator $L_0 \colon D(L_0) \subset \H\to \H$, defined by

 \end{step} \begin{step} Assume that $\ker(A)$ is dense, so the adjoint $L_0^\ast$ is well defined.
 Let $\lambda \in \rho(L)$, and, since $L$ is self-adjoint, also $\overline{\lambda} \in \rho(L)$.
 By \autoref{prop:rechenregeln}~(ii), the operator $\Glambda$ given by $\Glambda := (A R(\overline{\lambda},L))^*$ satisfies